flytbase/flytdocs/source/docs/FlytAPI/REST_WebsocketAPIs.rst

 """"""

 .. important:: Please make sure replace ws with wss and remove port in IP.
+Also provide a token by making a REST call for Token for websocket authentication.

 +------------------------------+----------------------------------------------------------------------------------------------------------------------+
 | URL                          | | ws://<ip>/websocket                                                                                                |